mimblewimble/grin-rfcs/text/0000-variable-size-kernels.md

 The complexity arises when one node is running protocol version 2 and the other node is running protocol version 1.

 * Node A: protocol version 2
-* Node B protocol version 1
+* Node B: protocol version 1

+If node A and node B are communicating they must both send and receive using a protocol version compatible with both nodes.
+In this case protocol version 1.

+__Receiving messages using previous protocol version__

 Node B will broadcast transactions and blocks using protocol version 1.
 Node A will need to use the previous protocol version and not the local version when deserializing these messages.

+__Sending messages using previous protocol version__

 Node A will need to ensure anything broadcast to Node B is compatible with protocol version 1.
 In both cases node A is responsible for translating to and from the previous protocol version.

-##### Local db storage
+#### Local db storage

 Each node has a "db" protocol version.
 All entries in the db serialize/deserialize using that protocol version.
 Nodes support a process for local migration of data.
 On startup the db is inspected and if necessary a migration is performed upgrading all entries in the db to the latest protocol version.
 This process can be disabled locally to allow nodes to run against old databases without upgrading the protocol version.
 This is useful in cases where nodes do not wish to immediately upgrade the db, allowing for previous versions of code to run without problems.

-##### Kernel MMR storage (and txhashset fast sync)
+#### Kernel MMR storage

-[wip - need to discuss how to handle txhashset fast sync support]
+Each node maintains a kernel MMR as part of the txhashset data structure.
+Each node has an MMR protocol version.
+The node will serialize/deserialize kernel entries in the kernel MMR data file according to the MMR protocol version.

+##### Fast sync (txhashset.zip state file)

+Internally nodes are free to use any protocol version but the kernel MMR is also provided to other nodes during initial fast sync.
+A node joining the network requests a txhashset state file and this includes the kernel MMR.
+It is important that nodes send and receive the txhashset file using a compatible protocol version.
+This is a special case of "p2p messages" above with the txhashset state file provided as an attachment to the txhashset message.

+If node A (protocol version 2) requests a txhashset from node B (protocol version 1) then it must read the file using protocol version 1.
+Similarly if node B requests txhashset from node A then node A must provide the file such that it is compatible with protocol version 1.

+The simplest way to achieve this is for all nodes to continue to use protocol version 1 internally for MMR storage, even if they use protocol version 2 externally for p2p messages.
+A transition period will be in place until a majority of nodes support protocol version 2 at which time nodes can migrate their MMR storage to protocol version 2.

-#### Wallet Compatibility
+### Wallet Compatibility

 Interactive transaction building involves a transaction "slate" passed between parties.
 This includes a json serialized representation of the transaction.